 The proponent shall specify, justify and present the study areas.
 The study areas will take into account the extent of the anticipated effects and the appropriate ecological and human boundaries for the various environmental components.
+The boundaries will be specific to environmental components and thus will generally be different for different environmental components.

-The spatial boundaries shall include all areas where measurable changes in the environment may be caused by the proposed project regardless of any political boundaries.
+The spatial boundaries shall include all areas where changes in the environment may be caused by the proposed project regardless of any administrative boundaries.
 At and beyond the study areas the anticipated environmental conditions should be similar with and without the proposed project.
 The proponent shall provide maps of suitable scale that include legal land descriptions, topographical and other natural features that illustrate the proposed study areas.